iverinaivanova/Linguistic-Mechanisms-in-the-Section-Types-of-a-Research-Article/README.md

 ### Overview of the repository
 The repository contains:

-1) a folder with java-based scripts (**sectionsretrieval**) with which 5 section types were retrieved from research articles in the field of Compulational Linguistics available from ACL Anthology Reference Corpus](https://acl-arc.comp.nus.edu.sg/));
+1) a folder with java-based scripts (**sectionsretrieval**) with which 5 section types were retrieved from research articles in the field of Compulational Linguistics available from [ACL Anthology Reference Corpus](https://acl-arc.comp.nus.edu.sg/));

 2) a folder with python-based scripts with which the frequency scores of a set of linguistic features were retrieved.